 We’ve talked about hands and feet, but the coaching point probably verbalized the most on the field by an offensive line coach is “USE YOUR HIPS!”
 Former NFL OL Mike Pollak works with Cleveland Browns Assistant Offensive Line Coach Scott Peters to develop techniques and players from the youth level through the NFL (The Browns graded out as the #1 run and pass blocking team on PFF).
 A key component that they may have figured out better than anyone is getting players to effectively use their hips.
 In this video from their course “Force Deflection Base Blocks on the LOS” explains how they do it:

 What’s it all supposed to look like?
 Brian Baldinger and Bob Wylie illustrate the coaching points in the “Offensive Line Seminar.”
-Wylie points out a key point in this video about developing offensive linemen using future Hall of Fame OT Joe Thomas.
+Wylie points out a key point about developing offensive linemen, using future Hall of Fame OT Joe Thomas.
 “The key is the production of the player.
 That’s what matters.”
+Watch the video:

 If you are building your O-Line from scratch or coaching O-Line for the first time, St. Thomas University Offensive Line Coach Tony Neymeyier gives tremendous insight into the process.
 He has been the offensive line coach for the year one start-up of two different college football programs.
 He shares it all in this clinic “Building an Offensive Line from Scratch.”

-In this video he shares his background.
+In this video, he shares his background.
 His situation may resonate with you, and the ideas he shares may be very useful in determining the direction you need to develop your offensive line in 2021.
+Watch the video:

 After identifying the different skill sets amongst your offensive linemen and placing them in positions, the schemes should follow.
 Personnel always needs to be the first determinant in what you will run.
 Scheme comes next.